The Constitution and By-Laws of The American Swimming Coaches Association (ASCA)

 - To publicize the great work that has been done and is being done by the leading swimming coaches of the United States.
 To promote the prestige of the swimming coach as a professional teacher and coach who contributes to his community and to the nation through the building of sound minds and sound bodies.

-Article III: By-Laws of the American Swimming Coaches Association.
+III: Members and Fees of the American Swimming Coaches Association.

 - Active – Presently coaching.